mvextensions/mvbasic/README.md

 ## Installation

 The easiest way to use this extension is to download it from the [Visual Studio Code Marketplace][vs_code_market].
+Please be aware that VS Code may require a reload after installation or updating.

 ## Features